Jeremy Bertino

-Jeremy Bertino (born 1979 or 1980) is an American former member of the Proud Boys who testified against Enrique Tarrio during his trial for seditious conspiracy for his role in the 2021 United States Capitol attack.
+Jeremy Bertino (born 1979 or 1980) is an American convicted seditionist and a former member of the Proud Boys who testified against Enrique Tarrio during his trial for seditious conspiracy for his role in the 2021 United States Capitol attack.
 Bertino was the first Proud Boys member to plead guilty to the same charge.
 On January 20, 2025, President Donald Trump commuted his sentence to time served.
+However, when the Justice Department moved on April 14, 2026 to dismiss the convictions of Bertino's associates, it excluded Bertino.